Lemongrass is a long stalkerish plant also known as Citronella. Natural lemon scent and citrus fragrance are present in lemongrass.

 In the Thai preparation of food and bug repellants, lemongrass is a major item.
 The natural oil from Lemongrass is often used in aromatherapy for air refreshment, stress relief, and mood raising.

 if you are looking for an answer on “How To Grow Lemongrass” at home, here you will get step-by-step trips.
 The suitable time to plant lemongrass is the spring.
-As it can die in winters, so best grown in full sunlight.
-You can grow lemongrass on pots as well as in the garden.
+As it can die in winter, so best grown in full sunlight.
+You can grow lemongrass in pots as well as in the garden.
 While planting you can maintain 24 inches gap.
-Once planted you need to water then frequently until fully grown.
+Once planted you need to water them frequently until fully grown.

 Is Lemongrass Easy To Grow?